RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

   - Edits to plans after the vote has started will render the vote null and void and a new discussion must take place.
   - Ping active authors that did not respond to contact.
   - Ping active authors that requested a ping at vote start after the contact.
-  - Before submiting, tap on the end of each ping and select the user or role to ensure it is active and will send out the ping.
+    - Tip: On discord, Before submitting the poll command, tap on the end of each ping and select the user or role to ensure it is active and will send out the ping. sometimes a direct copy of the template will not trigger @Pings without this.
   - After the end of the poll, if a 60% majority was reached, the revision passes and may proceed.

  ::: warning FINALIZE BEFORE VOTING